fsj-digital/DigitalHub/README.md

 Markup :  [Named Link](http://www.google.fr/ "Named link title") and http://www.google.fr/ or <http://example.com/>

 Suppose your personal website is hosted in a Github page as follows:

 https://username.github.io
 The repository should be name as username.github.io.
 If you have a pdf file named document.pdf and you place it in the directory folder then you should be able to open it directly in the browser through the following link:

 https://username.github.io/folder/document.pdf
 To allow the user to open the pdf in a new window in the browser, you may use the following HTML, where "PDF" points to the link:
 <a href="username.github.io/folder/document.pdf" target="_blank">PDF.</a>

-[Putting Digital Innovation Hubs into Regional Context - A European survey Authors: Johan Miörner, Gabriel Rissola, Jens Sörvik, Joakim  Wernberg
-Editors: Gabriel Rissola, Annita Kalpaka 2019] (https://publications.jrc.ec.europa.eu/repository/bitstream/JRC117910/jrc117910_dihs_survey_jrc_report_pubsy_online.pdf "Named link title")

 ---
 title: "Résumé"
 permalink: /resume/
 header:
 ---

 [See it here :)](http://ToadHanks.github.io/images/mihir_resume_2019v5.pdf)

-nnnnnnnnnnnnnn

 https://github.com/mmistakes/minimal-mistakes/issues/2361

 ---
 title: "Résumé"
 permalink: /resume/
 header:
 ---
 [See it here :)](http://ToadHanks.github.io/images/mihir_resume_2019v5.pdf) Then I get a link that opens to new tab instead of a pdf embedded page.
 However, I have saved to pdf to image, and was able to display that in the page.

 Code: https://raw.githubusercontent.com/belovanna/belovanna.github.io/b64e6c285e0e057f9bc9a1723a4eb767446a1947/_pages/curriculum.md
 Effect: https://belovanna.github.io/Curriculum/

 ### Hi there 👋